benbjohnson/litestream.io/content/guides/backblaze/index.md

 1. Click _"Create a Bucket"_
 1. Copy the bucket details to the appropriate places in your `litestream.yml` file:

+You may want to change _Lifecycle Settings_ to _"Keep only the last version of the file"_ as Litestream files are immutable and don't require versioning.

 ![Screenshot of bucket settings in Backblaze B2](bucket.png)

 ```yaml